pixelfed/docs-next/running-pixelfed/docker/prerequisites.md

 * [DigitalOcean VPS](https://digitalocean.com/)
 * [Hetzner](https://www.hetzner.com/)

+## Software

+Required software to be installed on your server

+* `git` can be installed with `apt-get install git` on Debian/Ubuntu
+* `docker` can be installed by [following the official Docker documentation](https://docs.docker.com/engine/install/)

 ## Hardware

 Hardware requirements depends on the amount of users you have (or plan to have), and how active they are.